HO4X/TSR_JetsonTX2/README.md

-# Implementation TrafficSignRecognition for JetsonTX2
+# TrafficSignRecognition for JetsonTX2
 ### Note: this repo is WIP!

-This part splits into two sections:
+This project splits into two sections:
 - one for the training and engine creation of the CNN-Classifier (MobileNetV1)
 - the other one is the runtime code for the Nvidia Jetson TX2